Diyckstra/terraform-provider-deyckstra/website/docs/r/network_acl_rule.md

 Creates an entry (a rule) in a network ACL with the specified rule number.

-~> **Note on Network ACLs and Network ACL Rules:** Terraform currently provides both a standalone network ACL rule resource and an [aws_network_acl](network_acl.md) resource with rules defined in-line.
-At this time you cannot use a Network ACL with in-line rules in conjunction with any network ACL rule resources.
+~> **Note on Network ACLs and Network ACL Rules:** Terraform currently provides both a standalone network ACL rule resource and an [aws_network_acl][tf-network-acl] resource with rules defined in-line.
+At this time you cannot use a network ACL with in-line rules in conjunction with any network ACL rule resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.